Lockheed P-38 Lightning: Entry to the war

-The first Lightning to see active service was the F-4 version, a P-38E in which the guns were replaced by four K17 cameras.
+The first Lightning to see active service was the F4 version, a P38E in which the guns were replaced by four K17 cameras.
 They joined the 8th Photographic Squadron in Australia on 4 April 1942.
-Three F-4s were operated by the Royal Australian Air Force in this theater for a short period beginning in September 1942.
+Three F4s were operated by the Royal Australian Air Force in this theater for a short period beginning in September 1942.

 On 29 May 1942, 25 P-38s began operating in the Aleutian Islands in Alaska.
 The fighter's long range made it well-suited to the campaign over the almost 1200 mi-long island chain, and it was flown there for the rest of the war.
 The Aleutians were some of the most rugged environments available for testing the new aircraft under combat conditions.
 More Lightnings were lost due to severe weather and other conditions than enemy action; cases occurred where Lightning pilots, mesmerized by flying for hours over gray seas under gray skies, simply flew into the water.
 On 9 August 1942, two P-38Es of the 343rd Fighter Group, 11th Air Force, at the end of a 1000 mi long-range patrol, happened upon a pair of Japanese Kawanishi H6K "Mavis" flying boats and destroyed them, making them the first Japanese aircraft to be shot down by Lightnings.